-Will you set time to practice mindfulness today?
+Will you set the time to practice mindfulness today?

 Pepping, C.A, Donovan, A, and Davis, P.J.
 (2013) The positive effects of mindfulness on self-esteem.
 The Journal of Positive Psychology, 8(5), 376-386.

-If you’d like to inquire about mindfulness or self-esteem enhancement in Mississauga at Real Life Counselling, don’t hesitate to call us at 289-231-8479.
+If you’d like to inquire about mindfulness or self-esteem enhancement in Mississauga at Real Life Counselling, don’t hesitate to call us at 289-231-8479 or contact us online.

 If you find yourself tired after being in social situations for extended periods of time, you might be an introvert.
 It is the type of personality that gets drained by social encounters.
 Rather, they find energy in solitude, opposed to extroverts, who feel energized by getting into social situations and avoid being alone.